jmadler/emoji-picker/README.md

   - CSS classes from the original input field are copied over to the new contenteditable div

 We built this to power emoji selection for [OneSignal](https://onesignal.com), our multi-platform push notification service.

+#Custom options
+To get Unicode emoji input instead of images, simply add `data-emoji-input="unicode"` to your input field's property.
+You can see that on the second textarea on the demo page.